andrewheiss/ath-hugo/content/blog/2022-05-20_marginalia/index.markdown

 To make life even more exciting, we're not limited to just average marginal effects (AMEs) or marginal effects at the mean (MEMs).
 Additionally, if we think back to the slider/switch/mixing board analogy, all we've really done so far with our logistic regression model is move one slider (`public_sector_corruption`) up and down.
 What happens if we move other switches and sliders at the same time? (i.e. the marginal effect of corruption at specific values of corruption, or across different regions, or at different levels of GDP per capita and polyarchy)

-We can use both `marginaleffects()` and `emtrends()`/`emmeans()` to play the our model's full mixing board.
+We can use both `marginaleffects()` and `emtrends()`/`emmeans()` to play with our model's full mixing board.
 We'll continue to use the logistic regression model as an example since it's sensitive to the order of averaging.

 ### Group average marginal effects